Get News & Updates Directly To Your Inbox

 What makes these programs so popular?
 Bike share programs offer residents, commuters and visitors an environmentally friendly and low-cost transportation choice ideal for short trips.
-This can lead to fewer cars on the road, less pollution and congestion, more personal mobility, and better health and wellness.
+In turn, more bikes can lead to fewer cars on the road, less pollution and congestion, more personal mobility, and better health and wellness.

 BCBS Plans in Illinois, Montana, Texas and Oklahoma support bike share programs.
 Bike share programs are not only an investment in our community, but a way to help provide convenient and affordable transportation.
 For a company committed to supporting the health and wellness of its members, aligning with a program that can lead to a healthier lifestyle is a natural fit.